 On the eve of the election, Ohio Sen. JD Vance made his final campaign stop in Wisconsin ahead of the final day of voting on Nov.
 5. Both Minnesota Gov. Tim Walz and Vance addressed voters in La Crosse on Monday morning to appeal to the swing state electorate.

 Supporters filled a room on the second floor of the La Crosse Center, the same building where former President Donald Trump held a town hall event this past August.
-Doors opened at 7:30 a.m., by 8:30 a.m. the group stood for the pledge of allegance and the national anthem.
+Doors opened at 7:30 a.m., by 8:30 a.m. the group stood for the pledge of allegiance and the national anthem.

 Chairperson of the Republican Party of Wisconsin Brian Schimming addressed the crowd first.
 He urged everyone to support Republican candidates up and down the ballot, including Eric Hovde for U.S. Senate, incumbent Derrick Van Orden for the U.S. House of Representatives, and Republicans running for Wisconsin state Senate and Assembly seats.